MatejTymes/JavaFixes/README.md

     int count = latch.getCount(); // gets actual count
 ```
-The `ReusableCountLatch` exposes a method to get its count so you can actually monitor its progress.
+The `ReusableCountLatch` exposes a method to get its count so you can monitor its progress.
 Important thing to note is that the count can't go bellow 0 and if and attempt is made to initialize it with negative value it throws an exception.
 Decrementing 0 count will NOT throw an exception but the count will stay on 0 instead.

 ### Runner